akash-sharma/mystorm/README.md

 # mystorm
 This is my new project on apache storm

+// build jar
+mvn clean install

-// how to run storm topology
+// deploy storm topology jar
 storm jar <jar_file_name> com.mystorm.topology.SimpleConsumerTopology

+// kill topology
+storm kill SIMPLE_CONSUMER_TOPOLOGY -w 50

+### Important Notes

 => Grouping Criteria :
 Shuffle Grouping - Tuples are randomly distributed across the bolt's tasks in a way such that each bolt is guaranteed to get an equal number of tuples.